sg893052/sonic-buildimage/platforms/secure_boot/brcm_secure_boot.md

  - Format the executible binary, signature and IIB to form a ONIE readable image

 ## Supported Platforms

 This feature is not platform specific.
-It needs to be enabled from config and the customer needs to use the Broadcom provided tools to create a secureboot enabled image.
+It needs to be enabled from ONIE and the customer needs to use the Broadcom provided tools to create a secureboot enabled image.